raspberrypi/documentation/configuration/wireless/access-point.md

 Note that this documentation was tested on a Raspberry Pi 3, and it is possible that some USB dongles may need slight changes to their settings.
 If you are having trouble with a USB wireless dongle, please check the forums.

-To add a Raspberry Pi-based access point to an existing network, see [this section](#internet-sharing).
+To add a Raspberry Pi-based access point to an existing network, see [this section](#internet-sharing) to use the Raspberry Pi as a bridge to the network router, or [this section](#internet-sharing-nm) to use the Raspberry Pi as a router.

 In order to work as an access point, the Raspberry Pi will need to have access point software installed, along with DHCP server software to provide connecting devices with a network address.